 First up, U2 came on stage to 'Beautiful Day'.

 At the time, on a personal level, this was one of those pinnacle life moments for me.
-The new England Patriots had miraculously made it to the Super Bowl against all the odds and were not only competing but were actually leading as well.
-The defence was playing out of its skin and Tom Brady looked like a veteran and not the rough-around-the-edges rookie he actually was.
+The New England Patriots had miraculously made it to the Super Bowl against all odds and were not only competing but also leading.
+The defence was playing out of its skin, and Tom Brady looked like a veteran and not the rough-around-the-edges rookie he actually was.

-The opening song was a great way to kick things off but I don't think anyone was prepared for what followed.
-Bono and the Edge singing softly together as the massive September 11 memorial unveiled behind them was to date the most simple yet moving and caring memorial to that terrible day I have seen.
+The opening song was a great way to kick things off, but I don't think anyone was prepared for what followed.
+Bono and the Edge singing softly together as the massive September 11 memorial unveiled behind them was, to date, the simplest yet moving and caring memorial to that terrible day I have seen.

 Here is 'Where the Streets Have No Name' in all its glory.

-If this doesn't make your heart beat just a little bit stronger, well then, you are already dead inside.
+If this doesn't make your heart beat just a little bit faster, then you are already dead inside.